Back to Blogs

 • Mobile storage units

-Rechargeable Asset Trackers
+Rechargeable Trackers for High-Use Assets

 Rechargeable Asset Trackers are better for powered assets, and their battery life is shorter, lasting for six months.
 However, they recharge every time the asset powers on.
 They are recommended for use on assets such as